Project-Lynx/Lynx/README.md

 python3 api.py
 ```

-Now start the react app:
+Now open a new terminal in the Lynx folder and start the react app:
 ```
 cd app/frontend/lynx
 npm install